sujanshirol/Decision-Making-with-Statistics/README.md

 # Decision-Making-with-Statistics
 One of the  reasons statistics is important in decision-making is it can help us see the future.
 Though all forecasting efforts are subject to certain limitations, predictive analytics has proven to be a helpful way for decision-makers to arrive at truly informed assumptions about future events and trends.

-Using current and historical statistics distilled from accurate data collection, predictive analytics applies statistical algorithms and machine learning (or artificial intelligence) to make predictions about future trends and anticipated outcomes.
-Employing this process effectively, however, requires statisticians who understand both how to gather accurate data and interpret the results.

 In this project I have used several statistical methods such as hypothesis testing, ANOVA and chi-square to arrive at business conclusions by summerizing total of 7 statistical tests.
 It also covers simulation of CLT (Central Limit Theory).

 ## About data